rashakil-ds/Roadmap-Docs/Data Scientist/README.md

 ### **Why Work on Projects?**
 - Hands-on experience to apply all the skills learned.
-- Builds a strong portfolio showcasing data science expertise.
+- Builds a strong portfolio showcasing `data science` expertise.

 ### **Ideas for Projects**
 1. **Python & Machine Learning:**
    - Build a predictive model for house prices.
+   - Build a predictive model for stock prices
    - Create a recommendation system.
 2. **Deep Learning:**
    - Train a CNN for image classification.
    - Build an NLP model for sentiment analysis.
+   - Design a Chatbot using Generative AI
 3. **SQL:**
    - Analyze and clean a retail dataset.
 4. **Visualization:**
-   - Design an interactive dashboard for e-commerce KPIs.
+   - Design an interactive dashboard using `PowerBi` for e-commerce KPIs.

 ### **Where to Find Data?**
 - [Kaggle](https://www.kaggle.com/datasets)